 Heatley Avenue overpass

-- Open to Port Pass holders driving passenger vehicles destined for locations west of Lantic/Rogers facility
+- Open to Port Pass holders driving passenger vehicles destined for locations west of Rogers Street – Lantic/Rogers facility

-- Restricted access to DP World, Centennial Expansion Partners (CXP) office, and the port authority maintenance facility (no access to Lantic/Rogers Street) – Driver must have a valid Port Pass
+- Restricted access to DP World, Centennial Expansion Partners (CXP) office, and the port authority maintenance facility (no access to Lantic/Rogers Street).
+Drivers must have a valid Port Pass

-- To exit the port, all traffic west of Rogers Street, including container, commercial, semi-trailer and dump trucks, must exit the port via Heatley Avenue
+- To exit the port, all traffic west of Vanterm Terminal, including container, commercial, semi-trailer and dump trucks, must use Heatley Avenue

 Stewart Street overpass

-- Two-lanes westbound on the overpass until April 2021
+- Two-lanes open on the overpass for westbound traffic only until July 2021

 - Closed to eastbound traffic on the overpass